Saatvik-Lochan/WebGestureCaptureBackend/README.md

 files, compile with typescript and run a node server with `NODE_ENV=production` on the resulting files.

+This would also be required if you want to run the server with pm2, or another process manager.

 #### HTTPS and Environment
 HTTPS is required for this service to work with [WebGestureCapture](https://github.com/Saatvik-Lochan/WebGestureCapture).
 You can easily get your own certificate with [LetsEncrypt](https://letsencrypt.org/).